g-gualeni/QtNoid2/DEVELOPMENT.md

 - [x] Add tooltip parameter (remember test and schema)
 - [x] Add the visible parameter (remember test and schema)
 - [x] Parameter::nameEdited to track oldName and NewName
+- [x] Change argument position for the constructor because they are confusing

+- [ ] Update documentation
 - [ ] Test performance using bindings and using signal/slots

-- [ ] Change argument position for the constructor because they are confusing
-- [ ] Update documentation